gombru/gombru.github.io/_posts/2018-04-03-ranking_loss.markdown

   src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

-After the success of my post [Understanding Categorical Cross-Entropy Loss, Binary Cross-Entropy Loss, Softmax Loss, Logistic Loss, Focal Loss and all those confusing names](https://gombru.github.io/2018/05/23/cross_entropy_loss/), and after checking that Triplet Loss outperforms Cross-Entropy loss in my main research topic ([Multi-Modal Retrieval](https://gombru.github.io/2018/08/01/learning_from_web_data/) I decided to write a similar post explaining Ranking Losses functions.
+After the success of my post [Understanding Categorical Cross-Entropy Loss, Binary Cross-Entropy Loss, Softmax Loss, Logistic Loss, Focal Loss and all those confusing names](https://gombru.github.io/2018/05/23/cross_entropy_loss/), and after checking that Triplet Loss outperforms Cross-Entropy loss in my main research topic ([Multi-Modal Retrieval](https://gombru.github.io/2018/08/01/learning_from_web_data/)) I decided to write a similar post explaining Ranking Losses functions.

 **Ranking Losses are used in different areas, tasks and neural networks setups (like Siamese Nets or Triplet Nets).
 That’s why they receive different names such as Contrastive Loss, Margin Loss, Hinge Loss or Triplet Loss.**

 ## Ranking Loss Functions: Metric Learning

-Unlike other loss functions, such as Cross-Entropy Loss or Mean Square Error Loss, whose objective is to learn to predict directly a label, a value, or a set or values given an input, **the objective of Ranking Losses functions is to predict relative distances between inputs**.
-This task if often called metric learning.
+Unlike other loss functions, such as Cross-Entropy Loss or Mean Square Error Loss, whose objective is to learn to predict directly a label, a value, or a set or values given an input, **the objective of Ranking Losses is to predict relative distances between inputs**.
+This task if often called **metric learning**.

 Ranking Losses functions are very flexible in terms of training data: We just need a similarity score between data points to use them.
 That score can be binary (similar / dissimilar).
 As an example, imagine a face verification dataset, where we know which face images belong to the same person (similar), and which not (dissimilar).
 Using a Ranking Loss function, we can train a CNN to infer if two face images belong to the same person or not.

 To use a Ranking Loss function we first **extract features** from two (or three) input data points, until we get an embedded representation for each of them.
 Then, we define a metric function to **measure the similarity** between those representations, for instance euclidian distance.
 Finally, we **train the feature extractors to produce similar representations for both inputs, in case the inputs are similar, or distant representations for the two inputs, in case they are dissimilar**.
-We don’t even care about the values of the representations, we only care about the distances between them.
+We don’t even care about the values of the representations, only about the distances between them.
 However, **this training methodology has demonstrated to produce powerful representations** for different tasks.

 ## Ranking Losses Formulation